weholt/django-supercharged/README.md

 `$ python manage.py migrate`

 and head over to the admin to see it all in action.
 Not that saved you a lot of typing, ie. time. ;-)

+## The Service layer aka services.py

+This is a controversial topic in Django, but I agree with the Style Guide above, and think putting more elaborate queries and operations into a separate layer in the project, in our case `services.py`.

+Supercharged comes with an optional implementation strategy which furthers abstracts some of the logic behind a `ServiceProcessResult`.